tylerwillis/super-tortoise/content/pages/index.md

-      I call this practice **Skilled Optimism** and I do a lot of things that help me practice and evangelize that concept: Right now, I'm building a company, I invest in promising startups, and I try to encourage other people to become more optimistic.
+      I call this practice **Skilled Optimism** and I do a lot of things that help me practice and evangelize that concept.
+Currently, I'm building a company, I invest in promising startups, and I try to encourage other people to become more optimistic.
     actions: